Content warning, highlight the hidden text between the lines:

 * * * * *

 Sabrina greeted her visitor with a ragged half-smirk.
 "My health has taken a serious turn for the worse since we met, Alicia Winthrop."
-Her forehead had been wrapped in bandages protecting a patchwork of stitches, and she looked uncomfortable with her neck restricted by a brace.
-Those split lips had gotten busted open again in more than one spot, and she sported a shiner that swallowed the whole eye socket.
-She clutched the freshly re-cast arm tight to her side.
+Her scarred lips had been busted open again in more than one spot, and she sported a shiner that swallowed the whole eye socket.
+The former wrestler’s forehead had been wrapped in bandages, and she looked uncomfortable with her neck restricted by a brace.
+She clutched her freshly re-cast arm tight to her side.
 "Wanna know what's funny?
 In my 29 years in the business, this is the worst I ever got hurt."

-Genuine belly laughter rose from the pit of her mentor's stomach.
+Genuine belly laughter rose from her mentor's stomach.
 "You are not gonna make it in this business if you cry every time someone you know gets sent to the hospital."

 "I know, but you got hurt again because of me.
 I'm so sorry," Alicia re-apologized.